janicez/aspIRCd/README.md

 IRC daemon.
 It is a fork of the now-defunct ircd-seven and seeks to continue in the direction ircd-seven was headed.

-**ChatIRCd**
+**ircd-seven**
-some of the coding from ChatIRCd has been used on aspIRCd.
-Credit to Ben (www.chatlounge.net)
+some of the coding from ircd-seven has been used on aspIRCd.
+Credit to ilbelkyr (www.freenode.net)

 ## Supported Platforms